 Crops across the province are advancing nicely, according to Saskatchewan Agriculture’s weekly Crop Report.
 Eighty-one per cent of the fall cereals, 77 per cent of the spring cereals, 75 per cent of the oilseeds and 79 per cent of the pulse crops are at their normal stages of development for this time of year.
 The condition of the majority of crops ranges from fair to excellent.

 A week of wild weather has brought much-needed moisture to many areas of the province; however, strong winds and hail storms have caused severe damage to fields.
 Rainfall ranged from trace amounts to 72 mm in the Rhein area.
 The Whitewood area reported 41 mm of rain, the Mossbank area 38 mm, the Harris area 52 mm, the Nipawin area 64 mm and the Frenchman Butte area 31 mm.
 Some areas in the southwestern and west-central areas are still in need of significant rain to help crops develop and fill.

-Topsoil moisture conditions have improved in much of the province, thanks to the recent rainfall.
-Provincially, topsoil moisture conditions on cropland are rated as nine per cent surplus, 73 per cent adequate, 16 per cent short and two per cent very short.
-Hay land and pasture topsoil moisture is rated as six per cent surplus, 68 per cent adequate, 15 per cent short and 11 per cent very short.
+Provincially, topsoil moisture conditions on cropland are rated as three per cent surplus, 59 per cent adequate, 32 per cent short and six per cent very short.
+Hay land and pasture topsoil moisture is rated as two per cent surplus, 52 per cent adequate, 32 per cent short and 14 per cent very short.

 Source : Government of Saskatchewan